Who We Are

-- 60% of New Orleanians are people of color, but only 27% of the city’s small businesses are owned by people of color, and even more concerning, those businesses receive less than 2% of receipts
+- 60% of New Orleanians identify as people of color and 40% of the city’s small businesses are owned by people of color, but those firms persistently collect less than 2% of receipts

 - Only 1% of VC-funded startup founders are Black.
 12% are Asian, and 87% are white .

 Social and Environmental Disparities

 We acknowledge, now more than ever, that at the core of the social and environmental issues facing our city is race.
 As we move forward in our work in food, water, health, and education, without first addressing inequity, we risk leaving people behind.

 - The life expectancy is 25 years lower in New Orleans’ poorest neighborhoods compared to its most affluent .

 - In 2015, 81.5% of SNAP recipients in Louisiana’s 2nd congressional district (including New Orleans and Baton Rouge) identify as Black or African-American .

 - People of color in New Orleans are far more likely than White residents to bear the brunt of flooding due to the location of historically black communities in the lowest-lying and most flood-prone sections of the city, such as New Orleans East and the Lower Ninth Ward .